jcs-instructor/mobtimer/backlog.md

 Next

 - [ ] Investigate regeneration of d.ts files
 - [ ] See if index.ts can be automated.
-(Alternative: maybe can use * for imports/exports in index.ts - more verbose, but maybe OK/better)
+(Alternative: maybe can use \* for imports/exports in index.ts - more verbose, but maybe OK/better)

 - [ ] UI features (without styling) for all server-exposed methods - using React:
-  - [ ] Put action button on separate page that is shown after you join mob
+  - [ ] Put action button on separate page that is shown after you join mob.
+See [React Router Proposal](./proposal-react-router.md)
   - [ ] Modify ActionButton when time elapses
   - [ ] Refactor: move as much logic out of App.tsx as possible (e.g., MVC / MVVM style decoupling)
   - [ ] Display time